nivyaalikanti/InclusiKart/README.md

 # InclusiKart
-A web platform that empowers disabled individuals to sell handmade products and share their stories.
-Built using HTML, CSS, JavaScript, PHP, and MySQL, with a focus on accessibility and voice navigation support.
+A web-based platform designed to support and empower specially-abled individuals by providing them with a digital space to display their unique talents, sell handmade or self-made products, and share their inspiring stories.
+This platform aims to bridge the gap between specially-abled entrepreneurs and potential buyers, creating a more inclusive, empathetic, and economically empowered society.